 The Pediatric Gastroenterology Fellowship is geared toward the training of successful academic pediatric gastroenterologists.
 We have shown a significant track record of attracting and training physicians who have pursued successful academic careers.

-The Division of Pediatric Gastroenterology and Hepatology at Mayo Clinic was established in 1985, and the Pediatric Gastroenterology Fellowship was established in 1994.
+The Division of Pediatric Gastroenterology and Hepatology at Mayo Clinic in Rochester, Minnesota, was established in 1985, and the Pediatric Gastroenterology Fellowship began in 1994.
+We anticipate that one trainee will complete this program annually.